 Moreover, the bladders are located at the back of the BCD, making the Oceanic Biolite BCD a back-inflate style BCD and further improving your aquadynamics.

 Keeping up with the latest technology, this BCD includes a 6.5 kg (14.3 lbs) integrated weight system.
 This comes with an instant quick release system, as well as a 2.3 kg trim weight pocket.

 Ultimately, this travel BCD provides ultimate practicality, with almost no sacrifice.
 At just 2.5 kg (5.5 lbs), and including all the latest bells and whistles, the only sacrifice is an integrated weight system that can hold slightly less weight.

-As a BCD designed specifically for women, this should fit better than unisex models, aiding comfort.
+As a BCD designed specifically for women, the ScubaPro Bella guarantees a better fit than unisex models, thus maximising comfort.
 This effect is compounded by the self-adjusting buckle and stretchy cumberband that further helps this BCD morph to the shape of your body.